-- 1. All records and other hardcopy information that contain potentially identifying or confidential information remain in a secured area or in a prescribed secure manner per CDCPB S&C protocols at all times. - 2.
-During a workday interval, all records and other hardcopy information that contain potentially identifying or confidential information remain in a secured locked location.
+- 1. All records and other hardcopy information that contain potentially identifying or confidential information remain in a secured area or in a prescribed secure manner per ESSB S&C protocols at all times. - 2.
+During an absence during the work day, all records and other hardcopy information that contain potentially identifying or confidential information remain in a secured or locked location.